Modeler: Estimation, Projection & Impact Analysis

 ProximityOne Demographic-Economic Estimates & Projections

-ProximityOne uses Modeler to develop a range of demographic-economic estimates and projections of national scope.
+ProximityOne uses Modeler to develop a range of national scope demographic-economic estimates and projections.
+These data are available independent of the Modeler package.

 A fundamental design view is that even though we seek to develop the best set of estimates and projections, any particular set of estimates and projections reflects just one scenario -- among many possible scenarios.
 That one scenario makes use of a certain set of known data, models, and algorithms which are implemented/applied through use of Modeler.
 The models, which purport to explain the cause and effect relationship of the jointly dependent variables (in this case population, components of population, and components of population change), both implicitly and explicitly make use of assumptions.
 Since assumptions are used to specify quantities or the behavior of things unknown, Modeler should be used to generate estimates and projections for at least three scenarios -- lower (e.g., corresponding to less net in-migration), most likely expected/mid-range, and higher (higher net in-migration).